wrandelshofer/UuidNCName/README.md

 * uuid-ncname-64-lexical

 The uuid-canonical and the uuid-ncname-…-lexical formats have the same lexicographic order as the bit sequence of the UUID.
+This is only true for the same version and variant of an UUID.

 The last character of the uuid-ncname-…-lexical formats is in `[2-7][Q-Z][q-z]`.
 The last character of the uuid-ncname-…  (non-lexical) formats is in `[A-P][a-p]`.